 4.2.
-Traditional Model of Evolution of Knowledge of Education
+Traditional Model of Evolution of Knowledge of Education a) Stage of Philosophy.
+In this stage the knowledge legitimated as knowledge of education is strictly philosophic, about goals of life

 In the evolution of knowledge of education, it is traditionally accepted that it is possible to establish three stages, each one with its own reasoning.
 This classification, known as the traditional model of evolution of knowledge of education, was summarized by G. Avanzini (1977):